- Undergraduate Students

 |Self-Catered||from £128 to £176 per week|

 The costs above are for the academic year 2018/19

 - As the cultural, political and business centre of the UK, London attracts people from all over the globe.
 The city is filled with exciting activities and attractions plus high-profile events including concerts, exhibitions and festivals.
 Scientists might be interested in visiting the Wellcome Collection or the Natural History Museum, while fans of the humanities can head to the British Museum or take a stroll down the South Bank to visit the Tate Modern and the Globe.

-- QMUL's campuses are surrounded by some of London's hidden gems: it is easy to walk down a residential street and find a hidden garden square, contemporary artwork or an atmospheric Victorian pub serving good food.
+- Queen Mary's campuses are surrounded by some of London's hidden gems: it is easy to walk down a residential street and find a hidden garden square, contemporary artwork or an atmospheric Victorian pub serving good food.

-- QMUL campuses stretch across east and central London – close to Shoreditch and Brick Lane, the Tech City technology cluster, and the financial centres of Canary Wharf and the City.
-Undergraduate students are either based at the main campus in Mile End or in Whitechapel, both of which are in travel Zone 2.
+- Queen Mary's campuses stretch across east and central London – close to Shoreditch and Brick Lane, the Tech City technology cluster, and the financial centres of Canary Wharf and the City.
+Undergraduate students are either based at the largest campus in Mile End or in Whitechapel, both of which are in travel Zone 2.

 - Some Queen Mary students choose to commute from home – the university's Commuters' Society helps students to expand their social circles and discover exciting new places across the city.